bluebanquise/bluebanquise/roles/advanced-core/advanced_dhcp_server/readme.rst

 Description
 ^^^^^^^^^^^

 This role provides an advanced dhcp server combined with the iPXE roms of BlueBanquise.
-Features like shared_network, opt82, opt61 or snp/snponly roms are provided here for very specific configurations or needs.
+Features like shared_network, opt82, opt61 or snp/snponly roms are provided here
+for very specific configurations or needs.

 Instructions
 ^^^^^^^^^^^^

 Please read first documentation of the standard dhcp server role.
-Advanced dhcp server provides sames features than standard dhcp server role, but with more options.
+Advanced dhcp server provides same features than standard dhcp server role, but with more options.

 Dhcp will only take into account networks from the current iceberg, and with naming related to administration network (by default iceX-Y).

 Also, ensure dhcp is set to true for your network.

+Finally, note that the following parameters can be set in the inventory, to override default ones:

+* advanced_dhcp_server_default_lease_time (default to 600)
+* advanced_dhcp_server_max_lease_time (default to 7200)

+Consider increasing the default values once your network is production ready.

 Multiple entries
 """"""""""""""""

 It is possible to have multiple entries for an host interface in the configuration.

 For example, set a mac address and a dhcp_client_identifier this way: